Ordered Yao graphs: maximum degree, edge density, and clique numbers: Clique numbers

 \section{Clique numbers}

 In this section, we will examine the clique number of ordered Yao graphs.
-We use nothing about the distance of the points, thus, all of our arguments work for other variants, like ordered theta graphs.
+We use nothing about the distances among the points, thus, all of our arguments work for other variants, like ordered theta graphs.